Click here to read the first part of this trip.

 Weather: Minimum of 9.2ÂșC and fine

 We stop for morning tea at 10:55 am, having travelled 69 kilometres.
 The road has been good to here, although you can see where some cars yesterday have slipped all over the road in spots and there is some water on the creek crossings, giving lots of mud puddles.
-My car is now extremely dirty as one âcreekâ crossing where there were two small mud puddles totally sprayed up over the car, even though I was only doing 50 km/h when I hit them.
+My car is now extremely dirty as at one âcreekâ crossing where there were two small mud puddles, it totally sprayed up over the car, even though I was only doing 50 km/h when I hit them.
 The rain holds off and the dark clouds go to the south and disappear.

 |A foggy morning on the road to Cameron Corner||After I went through the small patch of mud!|

 We leave at 11:20 am and the road remains fairly good, although just before the turn off to the Fort Grey Camping Area and a bit past this there are two sections of road which are totally covered with water.
 We have to detour off the road around these sections.
 Nearing Cameron Corner we come across a new fenced off section of Sturt National Park.
 This appears to have been done to protect native species from dogs, foxes and cats.
 In September 2020 there is some publicity on this in the media.
 The road passes through the fence which has radar activated sounds to deter the predators from going though the gap in the fence.

 We arrive at Cameron Corner at 12:30 pm.
 We go into South Australia and then over to the gate into Queensland.
 While technically South Australia is closed to us (due to COVID-19), there is nothing stopping us entering.

 |One of the larger water patches on the road||Going through the dingo fence on the SA/NSW border|